 |The Chicago Academy of Science, the Matthew Laflin Memorial Building.
-Businessman and philanthropist Matthew Laflin was the primary funder for a new building, which opened on October 31, 1894 in Lincoln Park.|
+Businessman and philanthropist Laflin was the primary funder for a new building in Lincoln Park on October 31, 1894.|

 |An Illinois Home Where the Buffalo Roam.|

 The river is also said to have contained what is now known as the American beaver, and many of them were caught in the Calumet region.
 There were also otters, and black bears were not uncommon.
-Deer were killed as late as the 1870s about Chicago.
-Among the other smaller animals were the shot-tailed shrew, the silvery mole, the star-nosed mole, the white and grey wolf, the red and grey fox, brown and black minks, the common skunk, raccoon, opossum, Western fox squirrel, gophers striped and grey, woodchuck or groundhog, the ground rat and common mouse, prairie mouse, meadow mouse, muskrats, and grey rabbit.
+Deer were killed as late as the 1870s in Chicago.
+Among the other smaller animals were the shot-tailed shrew, the silvery mole, the star-nosed mole, the white and grey wolf, the red and grey fox, brown and black minks, the common skunk, raccoon, opossum, Western fox squirrel, gophers striped and grey, woodchuck or groundhog, the ground rat, and common mouse, prairie mouse, meadow mouse, muskrats, and grey rabbit.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.